-We believe our strategy of investing in a portfolio of quantum technology companies with exponential growth potential - and adding value by supporting them with marketing, strategic and operational expertise as well as financial capital - is uniquely attractive in providing our investors with diversified opportunities for value creation.
+Our strategy is to invest in a portfolio of quantum technology companies with exponential growth potential and add value by supporting them with marketing, strategic and operational expertise as well as financial capital.
+We believe this is uniquely attractive in providing our investors with diversified opportunities for value creation.